PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview/index.md

 The Gatekeeper warning can be easily bypassed by going to **Privacy & Security** in the settings and clicking open.

 You can change [Gatekeeper settings](https://support.apple.com/en-us/102445) to only allow apps downloaded from the App Store if you choose.
-It will still be bypassable but it will stop apps from being run that aren't from the app store without you explicitly allowing it.
+It will still be bypassable but it will stop apps from being run that aren't from the App Store without you explicitly allowing it.

 ## Apps vs Other Executables